Wednesday, March 7, 2018

 JPD spokesman Sgt.
 Roderick Holmes said two detectives in plain clothes were conducting a narcotics investigation, and started chasing Bonner and another man they may not have ever found.
 Police said Bonner displayed a weapon and fired at police, and officers returned fire.
 Bonner later died of injuries sustained in the altercation.

-All the public can know for sure is that the two officers involved in Bonner's shooting are on paid leave pending investigation, which the mayor said the Mississippi Bureau of Investigations will assist.
+All the public can know for sure is that the two officers involved in Bonner's shooting are on paid leave pending investigation, which the mayor said the Mississippi Bureau of Investigations will assist, however, an interview after press time with MBI revealed that the bureau did not handle this case.
 Despite repeated requests, JPD has not released names of officers in the Bonner shooting or any linked to the other six officer-involved shootings since Mayor Chokwe A. Lumumba took office in July 2017.

 Interim Police Chief Anthony Moore, whom the mayor called a man of few words when he took over the position in January, has been true to that description.
 He has offered little information during press conferences and public meetings as to JPD's use-of-force policy or investigation status, saying only that the department will not release identities of officers who shot civilians in order to protect the cops' safety.